ajcwebdev/dash-transcripts/markdown_files/2023-12-11-dash-masternode-network-frontend-hosting.md

 AJ outlines different approaches to mitigating the hosting of malicious content, such as collateral posting, higher pricing, and staking.

 1:02:36 - Wrapping Up and Gauging Interest
-Ryan notes they only scratched the surface of this complex topic.
+Rion notes they only scratched the surface of this complex topic.
 He thinks there is good potential and product-market fit, and asks for community feedback.
 The pair references a prior video with a more technical discussion.

 ---